yknx4/yknx4.github.io-generator/content/page/about.md

 I'm a supporter of **Social Freedom**, **Internet Rights** and the **LGBT** Community.
 I have the opinion that _**everyone can and shall live however the f*ck they want**_ as long as they don't harm anyone else's freedom.

-I thing any society should be free of oppresion, and have all their human rights assured regardless of ther political, religious, sexual, or whatever position.
+I think any society should be free of oppresion, and have all their human rights assured regardless of ther political, religious, sexual, or whatever position.

-I think all those rights should be preserved and enforced also in all the modern enviroments that are constantly surging in the Internet.
-(Yep, This means that you should also be able to whatever you want on the Internet)
+I think all those rights should be also preserved and enforced in all the modern enviroments that are constantly surging in the Internet.
+(Yep, This means that you should also be able to do whatever you want on the Internet)

 And I'm *against Gender Roles* (a byproduct of sexism), I don't think a person can be defined by what society tells them they are supposed to be just because the person was born with or without something between the legs.
 I consider myself *genderless* or even better *Allgendersatthesametime-ish gender*, so feel free to address me however you feel you should.